kyle-tennison/notes/.obsidian/plugins/obsidian-advanced-slides/plugin/menu/README.md

 ###### 1. The section's `data-menu-title` attribute.

-If the slide's section element contains a `data-menu-title` attribute this will be used for the slide title in the menu.
+If the slide's section element contains a `data-menu-title` attribute, this will be used for the slide title in the menu.
 For example...

 ```html
 <section data-menu-title="Custom Menu Title">